Triumph of Death (2018)

 …and takes place in a pseudo-historical Europe based off one of the darkest and terrifying events of European History; The Black Plague!
 Death reaps a bountiful harvest!
 Wealthy and poor!
 Young and Old!
 The sinner and the pious alike!
 The End Times are upon us!
 None are safe from the Grinning Death!

 Sadly my initial enthusiasm diminished a fraction upon reading the introductory fiction.
 The vocabulary is contemporary, clumsy though intelligible english in a place that really needed medieval-ish english to properly establish the tone and setting.
 It’s subtle and therefore hard to explain but it bugged me.
-Nevertheless, the description of the plague’s terrifying effects upon its victims as well as its near instantaneous onslaught set the stage reasonably well.
+Nevertheless, the description of the plague’s terrifying effects upon its victims as well as its near instantaneous onslaught serve to set the stage.

-The eponymous Grinning Death is extremely contagious (the people have no idea how it spreads, they suspect it spreads itself through sight) and manifests itself suddenly, through fits and seizures (the dance of death) and ends abruptly in death, the victims facial features drawn into a hideous rictus.
-This sudden onset is a key part of the game mechanics and ties into the theme of the game, which is how one maintains relationships, ideals and goals in a world fraught with seemingly random death.
+The eponymous Grinning Death is extremely contagious (the people have no idea how it spreads, they suspect it spreads itself through sight) and manifests itself suddenly, through fits and seizures (the dance of death) and ends with the sudden onset of death, the victims facial features drawn into a hideous rictus.
+This sudden onset is a key part of the game mechanics and ties into the theme of the game, which is how one maintains relationships, ideals and goals in a world of seemingly random death.

 In true storygame fashion, the mechanics are insufficiently complex to properly facilitate normal gameplay and can exist only with liberal applications of GM’s Discretion.
 Character creation is so open-ended as to beg the question of whether one is still describing a ruleset or merely some sort of meta-character generation treatise.